barkhalalwani/BEC-LS-IDC-Design-Workshop-/README.md

 ### Design Patterns:
 - Builder Pattern: simplifies object creation by separating the construction process from the actual representation.
 - Factory Pattern: It defines a factory class to provide an interface to create objects without exposing their concrete implementations to make it more adaptable.
-- Singleton Pattern: To ensure that only one frame exists.
-- Composite Pattern: To manage a collection of shapes.
-- Observer Pattern: For notifying changes in the frame or shapes.

 ## Project Details:
 ### Objective